BenaroyaResearch/briDiscovr/README.md

 ```

 This will load in the .fcs files, check for any issues with the data, clean the marker names, and transform the event data using an arcsinh transform.
 For details on the appropriate transformation parameters for CyTOF and FACS data, please see `?setupDiscovrExperiment`.

+If you have run downsampling and generated a list of vectors for downsampling the input .fcs files, this can be passed to `setupDiscovrExperiment()` using the argument `downsampleVectorList`.

 Once the data are loaded, you can access summary information by using the functions `print()` and `getSubjectCounts()`.
 This is useful to do before clustering as a 'sanity check' to make sure that your markers look as expected, and that you have reasonable numbers of event counts for all individuals in your dataset.